Pick a Time

 You're confirmed!

 A confirmation has been sent to your email.
-One of our team members will call you at the scheduled time.
+Our representative will call you at the scheduled time.

 Check your email for a calendar reminder.